-Individual public schools with more than 40 percent of families qualifying for free and reduced lunch, may use Title I funds, along with other federal, state, and local funds, to operate a school-wide program to upgrade the instructional program for the whole school.
+Individual public schools, like Old Dock Elementary School, with more than 40 percent of families qualifying for free and reduced lunch, may use Title I funds, along with other federal, state, and local funds, to operate a school-wide program to upgrade the instructional program for the whole school.

-Our Title I School-wide Program Plan requires a comprehensive needs assessment, schoolwide reform strategies, highly qualified teachers and staff, parent involvement, and integration of programs to accentuate the current curriculum.
+Our Title I School-wide Program Plan requires a comprehensive needs assessment, school-wide reform strategies, highly qualified teachers and staff, parent involvement, and integration of programs to accentuate the current curriculum.